JohN100x1/IsekaiMod/README.md

 # Isekai Mod
-This is a WIP mod for `Pathfinder: Wrath of the Righteous` that adds an `Isekai Protagonist` Class into the game.
+This is a content mod for `Pathfinder: Wrath of the Righteous` that adds an `Isekai Protagonist` Class into the game.

 ### New Content
 - New Classes & Archetypes